imnotjames/imnotjames.github.io/_drafts/new-team-kick-start.md

 something new.

 Many people expect the universe to be efficient and orderly.
 It isn't.
-Assume they have something to teach you - even when talking about topics that appear to bring no substantive value to the conversation or the business needs.
+Always assume everyone has something to teach you - even when talking about topics that appear to bring no substantive value to the conversation or the business needs.
 People and organizations are messy, so you'll never know when something is relevant.

-You won't learn everything you'll need to know.
+You won't learn everything you'll need to know with your new team.
 Not by a long shot.
-That's OK.
+Don't fret, it's OK.
 There's not nearly enough time for that in these meetings.
 Learning in depth will take you much, much longer.

 Instead, this exercise helps you build rapport and context.
 Sometimes you'll find the location of important documentation.
-Other times you'll get important tribal knowledge that's not documented anywhere.
+Other times you'll gather important tribal knowledge that's not documented anywhere.
 Then again, maybe you'll get a bit of a history lesson.

 Through this, you can learn the common language of the team.
+You'll start by building out a framework to understand where your context has gaps.
 This is where all the clarification comes in.
-You gain knowledge that lets you hop over the many barriers that prevent you from joining discussions.
+You gain knowledge that fills in those gaps so you can hop over the many barriers that prevent you from joining discussions.

 ## What are the biggest challenges the team has right now?

-Given the first question this could be redundant -  that's not important, ask it anyway.
-The question ensures that there is a focused time to understand the perceived challenges that the team faces.
+Given the first question this could be redundant - folks will pretty frequently answer it partially as what you need to know.
+That's not important, ask it anyway.
+This question ensures that there is a focused time to understand the perceived challenges that the team faces.

 Internalize the bigger problems - the problems that will take a long time to